tomfelker/astrolock/README.md

 This uses the OpenSky API to grab ADS-B data and provide targets representing aircraft.

 Note that the without an API key, the data is at least 10 seconds old (and there's a limit on how many queries you can do), so although we extrapolate it, it won't work well for planes that are manouvering.
+Also, the time resolution is 1 second at best, which is problematic.
+This is mostly a proof of concept.
 It'd be cool to use an SDR to grab the ADS-B data ourselves with much less latency.

 #### KML